Inside the church looking at the colourful altar and stained glass windows on the wall behind

 What's On

-The building will be open, and there will be guided tours of the stained glass windows and their stories.
-Live piano music by Bruce Parnell will provide the perfect atmosphere for wandering, or sitting and reflecting around 2pm each day.
-There will be fabulous piano music each day at 2pm.
+The building will be open with fresh roasted coffee all day, and there will be guided tours of the stained glass windows and their stories.
+Soprano opera singer Elena Xanthoudakis will sing calming music on Saturday morning.
+Live piano music by Bruce Parnell, accompanied by Justin Whyte on the bass, will provide the perfect atmosphere for wandering, or sitting and reflecting around 2pm each day.
+On Sunday, the Sunday service will be accompanied by Ralph Rosenfield on the organ and Elena will lead the hymns.
+All are welcome.

 Children's Activities